FEUP-LDTS-2021/ldts-project-assignment-g0507/docs/README.md

   <b><i>Fig 5.
 Play submenu screen</i></b>
 </p>

-- **Collision detection** - Collisions between all game elements are verified (Paddle, Ball, Bricks, Game border).
+- **Collision detection** - Collisions between all game elements are verified (com.Paddle, Ball, Bricks, com.Game border).
-- **Life system** - Players have a finite mount of lives and when they reach 0 its Game Over.
+- **Life system** - Players have a finite mount of lives and when they reach 0 its com.Game Over.
-- **Object customization** - The player can select different character types for several of the game's elements (Paddle, Ball, Bricks)
+- **Object customization** - The player can select different character types for several of the game's elements (com.Paddle, Ball, Bricks)

 ## Design